jeebonAI/frontend/install.md

 cp public/djibon-icon.png download-page/
 ```

-4. Create an index.html file in the download-page directory with a download button (see example at `examples/download-page-example.html`)
+4. Create an index.html file in the download-page directory with a download button

 5. Deploy to Cloudflare Pages using Wrangler:
 ```bash